Rossignol Alltrack 130 Review

 We have no concerns regarding the durability of the Alltrack 130.
 The replaceable soles will help to prolong the life of the boots if you put in a lot of miles walking around without your skis on.

 The Rossignol OptiSensor Custom T1 liners are some of the better ones we tested, and we found that along with the added insulation provided by the Thinsulate Platinum that we did not have any cold issues while wearing these boots.
 Some of that may be attributed to the roomier fit of the Alltrack 130 GW, as these boots do not constrict our feet in the ways that more race-inspired boots do, giving our feet a bit of extra circulation.
 These boots are some of the warmest in our review, but if you tend to have cold feet then you may still need to supplement with aftermarket heating products for your boots.

-The Rossignol Alltrack 130 GW boots are available for $700.
-This is more than the Alltrack 120 boots, but you get a lot more stiffness and a much better liner.
+The Rossignol Alltrack 130 GW boots are somewhat pricey, but provide a high level of stiffness and a nice liner.
 We feel that these boots are a good value.